wistia/wistia-open-docs/_posts/oembed.md

 popoverHeight | integer | Only applicable to "popover" embed type.
 The requested height of the popover.
 Defaults to maintain the correct aspect ratio, with respect to the width. popoverWidth | integer | Only applicable to "popover" embed type.
 The requested width of the popover.
 Defaults to 150. ssl | boolean | Determines whether the embed code should use https.
 Defaults to false.

+If given a width, height, maxwidth, or maxheight parameter (or any combination of those), the other dimensions in the resulting embed code may change so that the video's aspect ratio is preserved.

 ---